hyprwm/hyprland-wiki/content/Nix/Plugins.md

 Official plugins made/maintained by vaxry.

-To use these plugins, it is recommended that you are already using the Hyprland flake, and **not** the Nixpkgs version.
+To use these plugins, it is recommended to be already using the Hyprland flake, and **not** the Nixpkgs version.

 First, add the flake to your flake inputs: